 General physical performance testing services

-The Motion Analysis Laboratory provides human performance testing services for principal investigators both within and outside of Mayo Clinic.
-Services include quantitative strength testing, respiratory function, mobility assessments, activity quantification and more.
-Motion Analysis Lab staff members are trained to conduct test protocols for multicenter, multivisit studies and to provide test data back to the site principal investigator.
+The Motion Analysis Lab provides human performance testing services for principal investigators both within and outside of Mayo Clinic.
+Services include quantitative strength testing, respiratory function, mobility assessments, activity quantification, motion capture and more.
+Our lab staff members are trained to conduct test protocols for multicenter, multivisit studies and to provide test data back to the site principal investigator.